Trusted Vedic Astrology Platform

 Kalyanvarma · ~10th century CE

-Systematic treatment of planetary results in each house and sign, with nuanced treatment of mixed dignities (e.g., exalted planet in an inimical house, or strong planet receiving malefic aspect).
-Strong on predictive timing through Varshaphal (annual horoscopy).
+Systematic treatment of planetary results in each house and sign, with nuanced handling of mixed dignities — such as an exalted planet in an inimical house, or a strong planet receiving malefic aspect.
+Especially strong on predictive timing through Varshaphal (annual horoscopy).

 𝐕